FINANCIAL AID RATE83%

 Admission Requirements & Details

-The admission details below may give you an idea of the students UC accepts.
-The details may include application requirements and recommendations, SAT/ACT scores of students who were accepted, as well as any college credits that may be transferred.
-This information can be used to see your chances of getting into UC.
+The admission details below may give you an idea of the students University of Cincinnati accepts.
+The details may include application requirements and recommendations, as well as any college credits that may be transferred.

 College Credits Accepted